Family of High-Chern-Number Orbital Magnets in Twisted Rhombohedral Graphene: Electrical and magnetic switching of high-Chern-number orbital magnets

 The system tends to minimize the Zeeman energy by aligning the total magnetization with the external magnetic field.
-In a single valley, bulk and edge contributions are opposite in sign, with the values depending on the details of the Berry curvature distribution or the Chern gap size.
-As a result, their total contribution in magnetization may or may not change sign as Fermi level goes across the Chern gap.
-When the total magnetization of a single valley changes sign, the system tends to switch valleys to maintain low Zeeman energy, leading to a reversal of $R_{\mathrm{yx}}$ (yellow line).
-In the well-quantized $(1+5)$ device, this enables electrical switching of the high Chern number, as shown in Extended Data~\ref{fig:ED7}.
-On the other hand, if the sign of the total magnetization of a single valley remains the same (green line), or if the gain in Zeeman energy does not overcome the energy barrier to flip the valley (black line), the system remains polarized to the same valley.
-This framework also explains the field-dependent sign reversal, where a high magnetic field tilts the energy landscape between $K$ and $K'$ valleys, so that a sign reversal is observed which otherwise does not occur at small \textit{B}.
+When the Fermi level goes across the Chern gap, if the total magnetization of a single valley changes sign, the system tends to switch valley to maintain low Zeeman energy, leading to a reversal of $R_{\mathrm{yx}}$ from positive to negative (yellow line).
+In the quantized $(1+5)$ device, this enables electrical switching of the high-Chern quantization, as shown in Extended Data~\ref{fig:ED7}.
+On the other hand, if the sign of the total magnetization of a single valley remains the same (green line), it results in a continuous evolution of positive $R_\mathrm{yx}$ without sign reversal.
+The black line corresponds to the case where the large negative $R_\mathrm{yx}$ at $\nu=1$ indicates polarization into the \textit{K} valley, while the small negative $R_\mathrm{yx}$ at $\nu<1$ reflects nearly equal valley polarization, likely due to the large energy barrier for single-valley polarization at lower doping (Fig.~\ref{fig:4}g).

+The above framework also explains the field-dependent sign reversal, where a high magnetic field tilts the energy landscape between $K$ and $K'$ valleys, so that a sign reversal as function of doping can happen which otherwise does not occur at small \textit{B}, as shown in Fig.~\ref{fig:4}a-c.
 Doping-induced valley switching is accompanied by pronounced hysteresis as carrier density is swept forward and backward (Fig.~\ref{fig:4}f, Extended Data~\ref{fig:ED4} and~\ref{fig:ED7}).
 This indicates that the valley switching occurs via a first-order phase transition probably due to domain-wall pinning between regions harboring opposite valley polarization.
 The divergence of the coercive magnetic field around $\nu = 1$ or 3 further suggests a minimal energy splitting between the $K$ and $K'$ valleys~\cite{tschirhart2021imaging}.
+We want to note that, while the above discussion provides a possible picture of the electrical magnetization switching mechanism, local imaging methods will enable a more definitive identification of its microscopic origin.